flutter/website/src/docs/development/ui/actions_and_shortcuts.md

 that intended purpose for the key combination into a concrete action, the `Actions` widget used to map the `Intent` to an `Action`.
-For instance, you can define a `SelectAllIntent`, and bind it to your own `SelectAllAction` or to your `CanvasSelectAllAction`, and from that one key binding, the system will  invoke either one, depending on which part of your application has focus.
+For instance, you can define a `SelectAllIntent`, and bind it to your own `SelectAllAction` or to your `CanvasSelectAllAction`, and from that one key binding, the system invokes either one, depending on which part of your application has focus.
 Let's see how the key binding part works: